Brij Bhushan Sharan Singh: Allegations of sexually assaulting female wrestlers

 In January 2023, a group of Olympians and international wrestlers including Vinesh Phogat, Sakshi Malik, Bajrang Punia, and others organised a sit-in demanding disbanding of the federation due to alleged sexual harassment of female wrestlers by Brij Bhushan.
 The protests resumed in April 2023 due to government inaction.
 The protestors demanded that police file an FIR against Brij Bhushan and called for his immediate arrest.
 The incidents of sexual harassment cited by protestors ranged from 2012 to 2022.

-On 28 April 2023, only after the intervention of the Supreme Court, the Delhi Police registered two FIRs against him.
+On 28 April 2023, after the intervention of the Supreme Court, the Delhi Police registered two FIRs against him.
 One of the FIRs was registered under the POCSO Act (The Protection of Children from Sexual Offences Act, 2012) for offences against a minor.
 A second FIR was registered on similar grounds on the complaint of the remaining six adult female wrestlers.

 According to a report by the Indian Express, two female wrestler complainants described the way Brij Bhushan used to touch their breasts and stomach sexually on the pretext of checking their breath, in a police complaint on 21 April 2023.
 One of these women alleged that Brij Bhushan lifted her training jersey without her consent in 2018.

 On 12 May, the Delhi Police recorded a statement from Brij Bhushan Sharan Singh regarding the sexual harassment charges levelled against him by female wrestlers and stated that a female DCP would head a SIT (Special Investigation Team) of 10 people against him.

-The FIRs in the case mention allegations against Brij Bhushan and WFI secretary Vinod Tomar.
-The allegations include demanding sexual favours for professional assistance in at least two cases, at least 15 incidents of sexual harassment which include inappropriate touching by running hands over breasts, touching the navel, several instances of intimidation including stalking, and a shared sense of fear and trauma.
+The FIRs in the case mentioned allegations against Singh and WFI secretary Vinod Tomar.
+The allegations included demanding sexual favours for professional assistance in at least two cases, at least 15 incidents of sexual harassment which include inappropriate touching by running hands over breasts, touching the navel, several instances of intimidation including stalking, and a shared sense of fear and trauma.
 The incidents range from years 2012 to 2022 at different places at restaurant, in the WFI office, at tournaments and at a warm-up.
 Incidents occurred during domestic as well as international tournaments abroad.
-Vinesh Phogat, who has won multiple medals at the World Wrestling Championships, claimed she was "mentally harassed, tortured and threatened to be killed" by Brij Bhushan for complaining against him to Prime Minister Narendra Modi and then sports minister Anurag Thakur.
-She was made to face widespread media scrutiny under the guise of missing out on a medal at the Tokyo Olympics in 2021.
+Vinesh Phogat, who has won multiple medals at the World Wrestling Championships, claimed she was "mentally harassed, tortured and threatened to be killed" by Singh for complaining against him to Prime Minister Narendra Modi and then sports minister Anurag Thakur.

-On 27 May 2025, Singh was cleared in one count of sexual harassment by a court in Delhi.
+On 27 May 2025, Singh was cleared in one count of sexual harassment against a minor wrestler by a court in Delhi.

-On 7th July, Singh visited the village in Haryana, Charkhi Dadri which is the home district of Vinesh Phogat who was the main face in the protest against the singh.
-His visit created a widespread distress in the area to the people of Khap Panchayat.
-The panchayat opposed Singh’s visit citing rising tensions and they also issued a warning against the visit.